 Thousand Hours Schools has very quickly sky rocketed, in the very best way.
-We are so excited to be back in Schools in 2020, and can’t wait to see the impact these children and staff will have on their communities this October and beyond.
-BUT, COVID has put a spanner in the works, and so we’re not able to physically go into schools like we usually would.
+We were so excited to be back in Schools in 2020, BUT, COVID put a spanner in the works, and so weren’t able to physically go into schools like we usually would.
 This just gave us the chance to get creative.
-We’ll be providing resources, ideas, videos and support to the schools this year as they log stories of kindness this October.
-Since the manpower needed to go into schools and do the assemblies and workshops, is less this year, it also meant that we could invite all the primary schools in Ashford to take part.
+We provided resources, ideas, videos and support to the schools helping them to log stories of kindness during October.
+We cannot wait to get back into the schools physically, and have much more fun with kindness soon!

 Want to know more about Thousand Hours Schools?
 Scroll down for some child friendly Thousand Hours Activities, a bit more about how Thousand Hours looks in Schools, and to meet the school’s team!

 (If you’re a School, and would like to take part in Thousand Hours this year, or in the future, we’d love to hear from you, just get in touch via the form below)!

 My job as a teacher is to teach them [Children] life skills and prepare them for the life ahead… it’s not just to teach Maths, English, Reading, Writing and those things.
 Being kind is one of the most important things about living in a community.
 When we were going out and doing our acts of kindness… a lot of the people we spoke to said “There’s not enough of this.
 There’s not enough of people coming out and being kind.”
 It’s really important that more of this is happening.